-POEditor's Automatic Translation feature allows you to use the translation engine from Google or Microsoft Translate to translate terms in your POEditor software localization project.
+POEditor's Automatic Translation feature allows you to use the machine translation engines from Google, Microsoft and DeepL to translate strings in your POEditor software localization project.

 Who has access to the Automatic Translation feature

 All POEditor accounts, paid or free, have the Automatic Translation feature integrated.
 On a project level, it can be accessed by owners and admins.
-Contributors can also access it if the owner or an admin grants them access by going to Project Settings and setting Automatic Translation to Everyone in Advanced Settings.
+Contributors can also access it if the owner or an admin grants them access by going to Settings and setting Automatic Translation to Everyone in Advanced Settings.

 How the Automatic Translation functionality works

 All accounts on POEditor come with 10 000 complementary AT characters.
 However, since AT characters are not free of charge (the APIs from Google, Microsoft and DeepL charge for use), if you need more, you will have to go to Account Settings > Profile > Automatic Translations Characters Left and then press the I need more link, where you can purchase one of our available packages.

 How to machine translate strings with the Automatic Translation feature

 Do not set to use the texts in Project Terms if your project terms are keys/string ids!
 If you do, you will end up translating them.
 Choose any other option from the languages available.